0x85C/suckless/README.md

-# Suckless programs and customizations
+# Suckless programs
+## With patches and 0x85c's customizations

 These are [suckless](https://suckless.org/) programs with my selection of patches applied, as patches sometimes don't work with newer versions, or when multiple patches are applied, I have done the work to make these patches work with the latest vesion (at the time of writing) and resolve conflicts between patches.
 Either make clean all the programs, or directly apply the patches yourself from the upstream suckless repo, using the same version.